 You Have to Borrow Money to Buy a Car

-Yet another lie about money that'll keep you in long term bondage.
+One of the most common lies about money that'll keep you in long term bondage.
 Just because cars are expensive doesn't mean you have to resort to loans and leases to get a car.
 Car loans and leases cause you to pay more for an expensive item that drops in value like a rock!
 It's a double whammy of interest and depreciation that wreaks havoc on your finances!

 The truth: Again, it's all about the right strategy.
 It doesn't matter if you have a low income or not, you can pay cash for your next car (and every car after that!).
 Angie and I have paid cash for our last three vehicles and will never finance a car again!
 Here's a couple of posts about how to use our strategy to pay cash for your cars!